Skip to content

 Rent or Buy?
 Aussie Tradie's Guide to Fieldpiece Recovery Equipment

-Smiling technician holding Fieldpiece MR45 recovery machine outside residential job site.
+technician holding Fieldpiece MR45 recovery machine outside residential job site.

 You rock up to a split-system replacement job and realise your old recovery machine is sputtering again.
-Do you splash out on a brand-new Fieldpiece MR45?
-Or grab a rental from the local tool hire shop?
+Do you splash out on a brand-new Fieldpiece MR45, or grab a rental from the local tool hire shop?

 This question comes up all the time for Aussie HVAC techs.
-Whether you're just starting out or managing a small team, deciding whether to rent or buy your refrigerant recovery gear can impact your bottom line more than you think.
+Whether you're just starting out or managing a small team, deciding whether to rent or buy your refrigerant recovery gear can impact your bottom line more than you might think.

-In this guide, we’ll break it all down—the costs, the pros and cons, and what kind of techs should consider each option.
+In this guide, we’ll break it all down: the costs, the pros and cons, and what kind of techs should consider each option.
 And yes, we’ll highlight some solid gear you can grab from HVAC Trade Supply.

 Why Fieldpiece Recovery Machines Are Worth It